-- (a) a retired High Court Judge, who shall be the Chairperson of the State Complaints Authority; - (b) a retired police officer from another state cadre, superannuated not below the rank of Commissioner of Police or Additional Director General of Police; - (c) a person with a minimum of 10 years of experience either as a judicial officer, public prosecutor, practicing advocate, or a professor of law; - (d) two person of repute and standing from the civil society; and - (e) a retired officer with experience in public administration from another state: Provided that at least one member of the State Complaints Authority shall be a woman and not more than one member each shall be a retired police officer and a retired government officer; Provided further that no retired police or government officer shall be appointed to the post within two years of their retirement.
+- (a) a retired High Court Judge, who shall be the Chairperson of the State Complaints Authority; - (b) a retired police officer from another state cadre, superannuated not below the rank of Director General of Police; - (c) a person with a minimum of 10 years of experience either as a judicial officer, public prosecutor, practicing advocate, or a professor of law; - (d) two person of repute and standing from the civil society; and - (e) a retired officer with experience in public administration from another state:

+Provided that at least one member of the State Complaints Authority shall be a woman and not more than one member each shall be a retired police officer and a retired government officer:

+Provided further that no retired police or government officer shall be appointed to the post within two years of their retirement.

-123. Selection of Chairperson and members of the State Complaints Authority
+157. Selection of Chairperson and members of the State Complaints Authority

-- (1) The Chairperson of the State Complaints Authority shall be appointed out of a panel of three retired high court judges, received from the Chief Justice of the Delhi High Court. - (2) Members of the Authority, other than the Chairperson, shall be appointed on the recommendation of a Selection Panel consisting of (i) the Chairperson of the Authority appointed under sub-Section (1); (ii) the Chairperson or a member of the Union Public Service Commission; and (iii) the Chairperson or a member of the National Human Rights Commission, iv) the Chairperson of the Central Vigilance Commission. - (3) Persons wanting to serve in the Commission shall submit an application to the Selection Panel constituted for the purpose.
-The Selection Panel may also invite application from eminent persons suitable for these posts. - (4) The Selection Panel shall be constituted no later than one month from the coming into effect of this Act, and shall nominate members of the State Complaints Authority within two months of its constitution, and as and when required thereafter. - (5) Vacancies in the Authority shall be filled up as soon as practicable, and in no case later than three months after a seat has fallen vacant. - (6) In selecting members of the State Complaints Authority, the Panel shall adopt a transparent process.
+- (1) The Chairperson of the State Complaints Authority shall be appointed out of a panel of three retired high court judges, received from the Chief Justice of the High Court concerned. - (2) Members of the Authority, other than the Chairperson, shall be appointed on the recommendation of a Selection Panel consisting of (i)the Chairperson of the Authority appointed under sub-Section (1); (ii)the Chairperson of the State Public Service Commission; and (iii) the Chairperson or a member of the State Human Rights Commission or, in the event of there being no such Commission in the State, the 'Lokayukta' iv) the Chairperson of the State Vigilance Commission. - (3) Persons wanting to serve in the Commission shall submit an application to the Selection Panel constituted for the purpose.
+The Selection Panel may also invite application from eminent persons suitable for these posts. - (4) The Selection Panel shall be constituted no later than one month from the coming into effect of this Act, and shall nominate members of the Commission within two months of its constitution, and as and when required thereafter. - (5) Vacancies in the Commission shall be filled up as soon as practicable, and in no case later than three months after a seat has fallen vacant. - (6) In selecting members of the Commission, the Panel shall adopt a transparent process.

-124. Ineligibility for membership
+158. Ineligibility for membership

-A person shall be ineligible to be a member of the State Complaints Authority, if he
+A person shall be ineligible to be a member of the Commission, if he

-- (a) is not a citizen of India; - (b) is above 70 years of age; - (c) is serving in any police, military or allied organisation, or has so served in the twelve months preceding such appointment; - (d) is employed as a public servant; - (e) holds any elected office, including that of Member of Parliament or State Legislature or any local body: - (f) is a member of, or is associated in any manner with, an organisation declared as unlawful under an existing law: - (g) is an office-bearer or a member of any political party; - (h) has been convicted for any criminal offence involving moral turpitude or for an offence punishable with imprisonment of one year or more; - (i) is facing prosecution for any offence mentioned in Sub-section (h) above and against whom charges have been framed by a court of law; or - (j) is of unsound mind and has been so declared by a competent court
+- (a) is not a citizen of India; - (b) is above 70 years of age; - (c) is serving in any police, military or allied organisation, or has so served in the twelve months preceding such appointment; - (d) is employed as a public servant: - (e) holds any elected office, including that of Member of Parliament or State Legislature or any local body: - (f) is a member of, or is associated in any manner with, an organisation declared as unlawful under an existing law: - (g) is an office-bearer or a member of any political party; - (h) has been convicted for any criminal offence involving moral turpitude or for an offence punishable with imprisonment of one year or more; - (i) is facing prosecution for any offence mentioned in Sub-section (h) above and against whom charges have been framed by a court of law; or - (i) is of unsound mind and has been so declared by a competent court.

-125. Term of office and conditions of service of members and Chairperson
+159. Term of office and conditions of service of members and Chairperson